 Best Ways To Earn Rapid Rewards Points

 The most straightforward way to earn Southwest Rapid Rewards points is to fly with Southwest Airlines.
 However, there are several other ways to earn points, including co-branded Southwest credit cards, transferring flexible points to Rapid Rewards, and spending with any of several partner programs.
-We cover each of these.
+We cover each of these below.

 Southwest Rapid Rewards credit cards